IgnaceMenace/DotFiles/README.md

 # Road map
 ## Important
+- Remove dnf tweak when dnf5 will be default on fedora 38 or 39 since it doesn't require those tweaks anymore
 - Fix idle (need to swaylock before suspend so i don't to specify it in the powermenu and i can close my laptop and lock it at the same time)
 - Touchpad configuration with sway 1.8
 - Wayland based policy kit to be free from xwayland